-Cash and cash equivalents consist of amounts held in bank accounts or money market funds and U.S. Government Agency Bonds with a maturity less than three months.
+Cash and cash equivalents consist of amounts held in bank accounts or money market funds with a maturity less than three months.
 In the normal course of business, the Trust maintains cash balances at financial institutions that may exceed federally insured limits.

-Marketable Securities
+Investment Securities

-Marketable securities at December 31, 2023 and 2022 consist of short term investments in U.S. Treasury bills.
-The State Trust has valued these securities at fair value.
+Investment securities at December 31, 2024 and 2023 consist of short term investments in U.S. Treasury bills.
+The State Trust has classified these debt securities as trading and valued these securities at fair value.